Diffinitive/Diffinitive/grid_refactor.md

 ## TODO
 * Add benchmarks or allocation tests for eval_on and indexing grids.
 * Document the expected behavior of grid functions
 * Write down the thinking around Grid being an AbstractArray.
-Why it doesn't work
+Why it doesn't work.
+* Write about the design choices in the docs.
 * Merge and run benchmarks

 * Check all the docstring of all types that have been changed